Related Standards

 ERC-7857Private NFT metadataDraftEncrypted metadata layer for agent attributes

-EIP-8126Agent verificationDraftVerification checks, complementary to identity
+EIP-8126Agent verificationDraftVerification checks, compatible with ANIMA

 ERC-8171Agent bindingProposedBind agents to any ERC-721